4awpawz/fusion.ssg/README.md

 ### What Has Already Been Implemented

-[x] - Page generation using pages, templates and includes.
+[x] - HTML document generation using Pages, Templates and Includes.

-[x] - Pages, Includes and Templates employ an interpolated file naming convention that describes each file's role in page composition and greatly reduces the strain of discovering the association between these assets.
+[x] - Templates employ an interpolated file naming convention that declares the Template that it is associated with.

-[x] - Document token implemented from front matter.
+[x] - Document token interpolation implemented using front matter.

-[x] - Template path interpolation in page asset file names.
+[x] - HTML document hydration using components (i.e. .js, .jsx, .ts, .tsx) and component tokens.

 #### [x] = Basic user project configuration implementation.

 ### What Needs To Be Done

+[] - Collections.

+[] - Documentation.

 [] - Encourage early community involvement.

-[] - Support for content posting (i.e. blogging).
+[] - Support for content posting (e.g. blogging).

-[] - Data driven dynamic content generation.

-[] - Collection generation.

 [] - Provide sufficient testing to reduce the likelihood of introducing regressions.

-[] - Documentation.

 ### Longer Term Goals